thibaultboursier/tag2content/README.md

 const text = 'I would like to go to [country name="England"] next year, with my friend [friend-name name="Lucy" to-uppercase="true"].';
 ```

 When you defines a function for each tag, variables are passed as argument.
+Kebab case variables are transformed to Pascal case.

 ```js
 const tags = {